edibotopic/edibotopic-website/content/notes/aspirational-procedures.md

 While this is certainly an important case for a writer to accommodate, it is surely not the only way a reader experiences a guide.

 I often read guides passively.
-I don't actively follow the instructions.
+I don't actively execute the instructions.
-Instead, I'm determining whether I will follow the guide, or I'm imagining myself following the guide.
+Instead, I'm determining whether it's worthwhile to take the steps described, or I'm imagining the satisfaction of completing the instructions.

 They are like aspirational procedures: things that I might like to do if they seem doable and worth doing.